CoolONEOfficial/personal_site/en/achievements/flutter-study-jam.md

 achievement.type: certificate
 alternateLinkIdentifier: flutter-study-jam
 ---
-# Сертификат о прохождении Flutter Study Jam
+# Flutter Study Jam certificate of completion

-Сертификат о прохождении двух дней изучения основ Flutter. Я получил его после Flutter Jam – мероприятия от GDG Nizhny Novgorod.
+Certificate of Completion of two days of Flutter Study Jam.
+I received it after the Flutter Jam - an event from GDG Nizhny Novgorod.